When you start building your project and run

 8 globalTeardown: './global-teardown.js',

-• retries in case of test failure Playwright will retry to get the successful result as many times as specified in retries properties.
-The default value is 0.
+- retries in case of test failure Playwright will retry to get the successful result as many times as specified in retries properties.

 In the test summary test that had to be rerun to get a pass result will be marked as flaky instead of failed.
-This in my opinion shows room for improvement to better understand the feature.
+This in my opinion shows room for improvement to better understand the feature. - you can also specify that you want to repeatEach test given number of times

 1test.only('homepage has Playwright